 Context readiness is especially critical for agents specifically.
 Agents amplify whatever specification quality already exists.
 Clear specs produce good outcomes.
 Unclear specs produce unpredictable results — and unpredictable results erode the trust that drives adoption.
 The two problems are connected.
 You can't build social proof on top of inconsistent output.

-This maps directly to why APEX treats the Reflection Phase as mandatory.
+This maps directly to why calibration has to be a standing practice, not a one-off.
 The organizations that run calibration cycles consistently — measuring what worked, adjusting the system, running again — are the ones where agents visibly improve over time.
 Visible improvement is how you build the internal social proof that compounds into organization-wide adoption.

 Documentation quality compounds